 The Authority will continue ongoing renovations of residential units at Marshall Courts.
-The renovations include removal of mansard roofing and exterior renovations, new windows and exterior doors, new lighting (interior and exterior) the construction of new porches, stoops and roofs, removal and replacement of plumbing fixtures and water heaters, replacement of HVAC equipment, renovations to the kitchens including new cabinets and appliances, approved in previous HUD approved PHA Annual plans.

-All units planned for rehab at Marshall Courts have been renovated
+The renovations include removal of mansard roofing and exterior renovations, new windows and exterior doors, new lighting (interior and exterior) the construction of new porches, stoops and roofs, removal and replacement of plumbing fixtures and water heaters, replacement of HVAC equipment, renovations to the kitchens including new cabinets and appliances, new flooring throughout the units, renovated bathrooms.
+The units undergoing renovations must be vacant to perform the work.
+This work has been approved in previous HUD approved PHA Annual plans.
+All units planned for rehab at Marshall Courts have been renovated.